-Ashland Community Kitchen serves meals to low-and moderate-income persons, homeless and at-risk-of-becoming-homeless in Ashland.
+Ashland Community Kitchen serves meals to homeless and at-risk-of-becoming-homeless in Ashland.
 The Community Kitchen serves 3 meals per day, 5 days a week.
-CAReS (Community Assistance and Referral Services) screens applicants for the program and client services are tracked through "charity tracker" system. www.ashlandcommunitykitchen.com
+CAReS (Community Assistance and Referral Services) screens applicants for the program and client services are tracked through the "neighborhood card" charity tracker system. www.ashlandcommunitykitchen.com